omkarnikam24/springboot-microservices-kafka/README.md

 	            "username" : "omkar",
 	            "password" : "12345"
             }
         c.
-If successful, copy JWT token from value of `Authorization` Header from response.
-JWT Token format is similar to `Bearer eyssdfksd.eyaswerdfds.Efsdfkljlvunidd`
+If successful, copy JWT token from value of `Authorization` Header from response.<br/>JWT Token format is similar to `Bearer eyssdfksd.eyaswerdfds.Efsdfkljlvunidd`
     7.  **Use the above JWT token for all the requests to be made through auth-service.
 Add a header in the request**
         a.
 Header format
             i.
 Key - Authorization